nubenetes/awesome-kubernetes/docs/rancher.md

 [![rancher architecture](images/rancher.png)](https://www.youtube.com/watch?v=2LNxGVS81mE)
 </center>
 </br>

+## Rancher Desktop
+* [Rancher Desktop 🌟](https://github.com/rancher-sandbox/rancher-desktop) Kubernetes and container management to the desktop.
+Rancher Desktop is an open-source project to bring Kubernetes and container management to the desktop.
+Windows and macOS versions of Rancher Desktop are available for download.

 ## Rancher Academy (online training)
 - [Rancher Academy 🌟](https://academy.rancher.com/) Rancher Academy is a professional, no-cost, zero obligation certification program centered on empowering commercial customers and the open source community to be successful with Kubernetes and Rancher.